okuzawats/okuzawats/README.md

 ### Flutter Cross Platform App (iOS, Android) (2020)

 Lead Flutter Developer.
-Build MVVM architecture with Riverpod / Provider with Firestore as backend.
-Created a reactive UI update using the realtime notification of Firestore.
+Build MVVM architecture with Riverpod / Provider with Firestore as the backend.
+Created a reactive UIs using the realtime notification of Firestore and Stream of Dart.

 ## For More Information